-- they are free to adopt whichever system of pay scales, within the statutory pay ranges, as they see fit - while many schools have opted to retain a traditional six point main and three point upper pay range, others have chosen different approaches; - whilst there is no longer any statutory requirement to match teachers' previous salaries when they are applying for a post in a different school, schools are free to do so if they choose.
-This includes the freedom to pay teachers more from the start of their new employment in a school; - they should take care to ensure that, where appropriate, teachers are properly remunerated when they carry out duties which warrant the awarding of a TLR or payment on the leadership or leading practitioner pay ranges.
+- they are free to adopt whichever system of pay scales, within the statutory pay ranges, as they see fit; some schools have opted to retain a traditional six point main and three point upper pay range whilst others have chosen a different approach; - The Government's expectation is that good classroom teachers should expect to reach the maximum of the main pay range within five years; - whilst there is no longer any statutory requirement to match teachers' previous salaries when they are applying for a post in a different school, schools are free to do so if they choose.
+This includes the freedom to pay teachers more from the start of their new employment in a school; - they should take care to ensure that, where appropriate, teachers are properly remunerated when they carry out duties which warrant the awarding of a TLR, or payment of a SENCO, or payment on the leadership or leading practitioner pay ranges.